Progenics2025/askevo_UI_v2/PRODUCTION_FIXES.md

 - **Conditional Rendering:** The Welcome UI disappears once the user sends a message.
 - **Status Bar:** Updated status text to "askEVO Genetic Assistant".

+## 9. Settings Security
+**Update:** Removed API Configuration from Settings Dialog.
+**Fix:**
+- Removed Ollama URL and Genomics API URL inputs from `SettingsDialog.jsx`.
+- This prevents users from accidentally or intentionally changing the backend connections.
+- The application now relies solely on the default values or existing localStorage values (if any).

 ## Verification
 1. **Logo:** Refresh `chat.progenicslabs.com`.
 Logo should be very large (`h-20`).
 2. **Chat Menu:** You should see the three-dots menu icon next to every chat session name.
 Clicking it should open the "Rename" and "Delete" options.